The Creature's Choice

 Alan laughs, the sounds carrying in the breeze, finally smiling back at the creature.
 "I am."

-The creature tucks his arm into their tar, pulling him forward.
-Flowers bloom with each step as they begin a new path, away from the elevator to something better.
-Alan does not look back, he can only look towards the horizon and bask in the hope finally radiating in his chest.
+The creature tucks his arm into tar, a mere soft cloak, pulling him forward.
+Flowers bloom with each step as they begin a new path, away from the elevator to something new.

 Rating: 5 stars